BabakAsadi94/PCNet/README.md

 This repository provides a **Hybrid CNN-Transformer Model** to predict the **Strength** and **Ductility** of asphalt binders using fracture surface images.
 The models were trained as part of the research paper titled:

-> "Hybrid CNN-Transformer Model for Predicting Failure Properties of Asphalt Binder from Fracture Surface Images"
+> "Hybrid Deep Learning Model for Predicting Failure Properties of Asphalt Binder from Fracture Surface Images"
-> *(Under review at the Journal of Computer-Aided Civil and Infrastructure Engineering)*
+> *(In press at the Journal of Computer-Aided Civil and Infrastructure Engineering)*

 ## 🔍 Inference: Predicting Strength and Ductility